zio/zio-dynamodb/docs/guides/future-interop.md

 The entry point is `DynamoDBExecutorF.make` which allows the user to customise the DynamoDB client and is placed in implicit scope.
 Rather that using the normal `execute` which would return a `ZIO` effect, we import a syntax class `import zio.dynamodb.interop.future.syntax._` which allows us to use the extension method `executeToF` to run the queries and via interop return a `Future`.
+At the end we use the `DynamoDBExecutorF.close()` method to release the underlying resources.

 ## Example